 A word about black metal: Recently, pairing black metal with a diamond has gained popularity.
 But be very careful if you choose to do this.
 Make sure the diamond's setting accentuates its color rather than diminishes it.

 You've picked the perfect diamond for your fiancé, but don't stop there!
-Do your research on ring metal to create a one-of-a-kind piece that brings out the best in your stone.
+Doing this research on ring metal types helps bring everything together to create a one-of-a-kind piece to last a lifetime.